 What I Do

 I am a certified planner with the American Institute of Certified Planners (AICP).
 From January 2002 until August 2018 I was primarily a self employed planning consultant working with communities across New York State developing comprehensive plans, zoning laws, and other land use policies.
 In August 2016 I began teaching as an adjunct at Marist College in Poughkeepsie, NY.
 Looking for a change from the “always on” lifestyle of self-employment, I began working for Columbia County in August 2018 as the senior planner in their Planning Department.
-I still maintain my private consulting business, however, at a lower level of activity.
-And all my private clients must be located outside of Columbia County.
+Most of my work in the planning department involves the development and maintenance of our Geographic Information System (GIS)

 To put it simply: